 One of Epos Now’s main selling points is its affordability.
 And when you look at Epos Now’s software subscription fees, it does appear to be one of the most affordable restaurant POS systems out there.

 Epos Now’s software starts at $39 per month, however, pricing varies based on the number of locations you have and the number of POS terminals you need.
-Epos Now also offers an enterprise package, but you’ll need to contact the company directly to receive a quote.
+For operators who need multiple POS licenses, Epos Now also offers an enterprise package, but you’ll need to contact the company directly to receive a quote.

 While Epos Now’s monthly software fees may be on the low end, it’s important to note that there are some hidden fees with Epos Now.
-For instance, the subscription prices do not include technical support.
+For instance, the subscription prices do not include hardware, installation, or set up.
+In fact, these fees do not even cover technical support.
 This means that you have to pay an additional fee each month, just for support coverage.
 It’s also important to note that the support plans are only available in the form of 12-month contracts so you cannot simply pay for just a month or two of support coverage – you have to sign up for the whole year.

 There are also other hidden fees to consider with Epos Now.
-For instance, there’s an added cost to upload a spreadsheet to the system, and extra fees if you don’t integrate your POS with one of Epos Now’s payment processors within 60 days.
+For instance, Epos Now reviews suggest that there’s an added cost to upload a spreadsheet to the system, and extra fees if you don’t use Epos Now’s integrated payment processing solution.

-While you do need to factor in the cost of hardware and any add-on solutions with TouchBistro, you don’t have to worry about hidden charges cropping up for basic features like support or connecting your payment processor – something that’s a very real concern with Epos Now.
+While you do need to factor in the cost of hardware and any add-on solutions with TouchBistro, you don’t have to worry about hidden charges cropping up for basic features like support – something that’s a very real concern with Epos Now.